Coronavirus Tracker: Here's how cases are trending in San Antonio and Texas

 - Comal County: 10 new cases Friday; a total of 151 cases and seven fatalities.
 The county also confirmed six more recoveries from COVID-19, for a total of 121.

-- Hays County: 82 new cases Thursday; a total of 574 cases and five fatalities in the county
+- Hays County: 142 new cases Saturday; a total of 815 cases and five fatalities in the county.

 By The Numbers: